NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Experimental Results

 \subsection{Ablation Study}

-We trained two policies (RL-Touch and NeuralTouch) in simulation for 6 target features of three kinds of objects (Fig.~\ref{fig:sim_obj}): the mug rim, the mug wall, the mug right-angle handle, the mug horizontal handle, the bottle lid, and the bolt head.
-The RL-Touch policy achieves lower performance compared to the NeuralTouch policy (training curves shown in Fig.~\ref{fig:learning_curve}), which we attribute to the lack of visual information leading to ambiguity when relying on touch only.
-Thus, the NeuralTouch policy achieves optimal performance on different target features compared to the baselines, which proves the effectiveness and efficiency of considering the implicit descriptor from NDF.
+We trained two tactile policies (RL-Touch and NeuralTouch) in simulation for 6 target features on three kinds of objects (Fig.~\ref{fig:sim_obj}): the mug rim, the mug wall, the mug right-angle handle, the mug horizontal handle, the bottle lid, and the bolt head.
+The RL-Touch policy has worse performance compared to the NeuralTouch policy (training curves shown in Fig.~\ref{fig:learning_curve}), which we attribute to the lack of visual information leading to ambiguity when relying on touch only.
+Thus, the NeuralTouch policy achieves optimal performance on different target features compared to the baselines, showing the effectiveness and efficiency of considering the implicit descriptor from NDFs.

-The experimental results of the ablation comparison in simulation are reported in Table~\ref{table:average_error}.
-While the vanilla NDF approximately reach the target pose, they perform poorly due to the lack of fine-grained tactile feedback.
-Interestingly, while the NDF+RL-Touch perform better than the vanilla NDF in reaching the bottle lid and the bolt head features, they perform similarly or worse for the other four target features.
-This is because the policy cannot distinguish which features are the targets, without the visual information from NDF, as the mug rim and mug wall (also the right-angle handle and horizontal handle) share many common tactile features during interactions, leading to ambiguity.
-In contrast, our NeuralTouch considers both modalities during the physical interactions, achieving significantly higher grasping accuracy.
+The experimental results of the ablation study conducted in simulation are reported in Table~\ref{table:average_error}.
+While the vanilla NDF is able to approximately reach the target poses, its performance is limited by the absence of fine-grained tactile feedback, resulting in relatively poor accuracy.

+Interestingly, although NDF+RL-Touch performs better than the vanilla NDF when reaching the bottle-lid and bolt-head features, it achieves similar or even worse performance on the remaining four target features.
+This degradation arises because, without the visual guidance provided by NDF, the policy cannot reliably distinguish which feature is the intended target.
+In particular, the mug rim and mug wall, as well as the right-angle handle and horizontal handle, exhibit highly similar contacts during interaction, leading to feature ambiguity.

+C2FIL and C2FIL+RL-Touch perform well on the bolt tasks due to the high geometric similarity among objects within the bolt category.
+However, their performance degrades substantially in object categories that contain instances with diverse shapes, highlighting the limited generalisability of C2FIL-based methods.
+In contrast, NeuralTouch jointly leverages visual and tactile modalities during physical interaction, achieving significantly higher grasping accuracy and stronger generalisation across object categories.

 Since we train our NeuralTouch to reach all target features conditioned on related neural descriptors corresponding to related target features, we are able to change the target of the policy in an online manner during test time (see Fig.~\ref{fig:online_change}).
-The vanilla RL-Touch policy cannot achieve this behaviour, as it lacks the use of NDF, demonstrating the flexibility of our proposed method.
+The vanilla RL-Touch policy cannot achieve this behaviour because it lacks the use of NDFs, further demonstrating the benefits of our proposed method.